Last updated: 16 April, 2020.

 Accurate information about COVID-19 and its spread is essential.
 But beware, because there is a lot of misinformation, scaremongering and fake news floating around on social media that can hamper efforts to contain the virus.

-The latest information is available by visiting trusted sources like the World Health Organization’s information page.
+The latest information is available by visiting trusted sources like the World Health Organization’s (WHO) information page.

 Newly emerging public health guidance